aastopher/stakk/docs/source/usage.rst

 usage
 -----

-register functions with stack
+register functions with stakk
 ===============================

-Using the register decorator `@stack.register('stack_id')` on your functions will register it with a stack in `meta_handler.Stack`.
+Using the register decorator `@stakk.register('stack_id')` on your functions will register it with a stack in `meta_handler.Stack`.
 Functions in a stack are available for utilities to register and create a link to the stack.

 .. code-block:: python

-   import stack
+   import stakk

-   @stack.register('stack_id')
+   @stakk.register('stack_id')
    def add(x : int, y : int):
        '''add two integers'''
        return x + y